sardon/GraduatedSlider/README.md

 # GraduatedSlider

-A UISlider-like control with graduations (e.g. like a DJ desk slider), can be used vertically or horizontally, optional haptic feedback
+A UISlider-like control with graduations (e.g. like sliders on DJ decks), can be used vertically or horizontally, optional haptic feedback

 [![Swift Version][swift-image]][swift-url]
 [![Build Status][travis-image]][travis-url]